The Museum of Ceramics, which is operated by the Museum of Ceramics

 The Museum of Ceramics is locally managed by the Museum of Ceramics Foundation.

-The Museum is one of a number of locally managed historic sites operated by the Ohio Historical Society, which is
+The Museum is one of a number of locally managed historic sites operated by the Ohio History Connection, which is

 headquartered in Columbus, Ohio.
 The Museum is part of a